hantswilliams/flask_dashboard/readme.md

 ## How to:

-1. First load in the library at the top of you app file.
+1. **LOAD LIBRARY**: First load in the library at the top of you app file.
 In a basic example, it might look like this:
 ```python
 from flask_dashboard import get_template
 from flask_dashboard.components.inputs import InputDropdown